 9 * (-19, 12) - (-3, 2) = (-171, 108) - (-3, 2) = (-168, 106)

 in the (P8, P12) prime harmonic basis.
 This same interval is much more compact in the Lilley basis (A1, d2), there having coordinates (-2, -10).
 The coordinates in either basis for this tiny difference interval have a common factor of two, and EDOs that temper out (-168, 106) will also temper out the related interval with coprime coordinates (-84, 53).
 This has coordinates (-1, -5) in the (A1, d2) basis, and variously goes by the name AAAAAAA-4 or "Mercator's comma".
 The EDOs that temper out the rank-2 AAAAAAA-4 are 53-EDO and some of its integer multiples: [53, 106, 159, 212, ...]-EDO.
 So 53-EDO pops out when we say that there are nine Pythagorean commas to the rank-2 major second.
 Nice.
 Easy.
 Also 53-EDO tunes AcM2 to 9 steps and the Pythagorean comma to 1 step.
-That's another way of looking at it, if you just want to test every small EDO to see which one/ones have that behavior.
+That's another way of looking at it, if you just want to test every small EDO to see which ones have that behavior.

-If instead we want to temper out the difference between 9 syntonic commas and the Pythagorean major second, that interval is a GrGrGrGrGrGrGrGrM2, with coordinates (33, -34, 9) in the rank-3 prime harmonic basis, (P8, P12, M17), or coordinates (-8, 2, 1) in the rank-3 Lilley-Johnston basis, (Ac1, A1, d2).
+If instead we want to temper out the difference between 9 syntonic commas and the Pythagorean major second, that interval is a GrGrGrGrGrGrGrGrM2, with coordinates (33, -34, 9) in the rank-3 prime harmonic basis, i.e. (P8, P12, M17), or the interval can be written with coordinates (-8, 2, 1) in the rank-3 Lilley-Johnston basis, (Ac1, A1, d2).
 This interval is justly tuned to 16777216000000000/16677181699666569, and is also tempered out by 53-EDO and some of its integer multiples, plus a few extras: (53, 106, 157, 159, 210, 212, ...)-EDO.
 So 53-EDO also pops out if we say that there are nine syntonic commas to the AcM2.
 And again, 53-EDO tunes the syntonic comma to 1 step.
 In summary, it doesn't super matter which of the commas you use.
 And this will turn out to be highly convenient, in that it lets us e.g. use rank-3 intervals that are in fact 2nds as neutral seconds, instead of using Pythagorean d3 and A1.

-You might know that 53-EDO can be defined over rank-3 intervals by its having pure octaves and tempering out the "schisma", or AcAcA0, justly tuned to 32805/32768 (definable as the difference between the Pythagorean and Syntonic commas) and the "kleisma", or Acdd0, justly tuned to 15625/15552 (which also exists).
 The difference between 9 syntonic commas and the Pythagorean major second can therefore be constructed from the schisma and kleisma.
 It happens to be the difference between two kleismas and three schismas.
 We can verify this with the just tunings:

 AcM2 - 9 * Ac1 = 2 * Acdd0 - 3 * AcAcA0